WiFi Tips

 • Home Network (Fritz!Box)

-Click it.
-You see your current network name (SSID) and password.
+Click it and you'll see your current network name (SSID) and password.

 Step 3 - Change the Password